 Video appears to show Rio police shooting subjects on ground

-People look at the body of a alleged drug trafficker killed during a shooting between police at Pavuna slum, in Rio de Janeiro, Brazil, Thursday, March 30, 2017.
-Military police in Rio de Janeiro say they are investigating a video that appears to show two officers execute the injured suspects .
+The dead of an alleged drug trafficker lays on the ground after a shooting during a police operation at Pavuna slum, in Rio de Janeiro, Brazil, Thursday, March 30, 2017.

 Comments